 Also, the travel time tends to increase by over 50% during monsoons in most of the Indian cities, and that needs to be looked into.

 It is observed that travel time is not an issue with most of the candidates when they join a new job as there is enthusiasm over the newness of the changing job fields.
-However, over a period of time when the enthusiasm wears off, long travel time becomes one of the major reasons of stress.
+However, over a period of time when the enthusiasm wears off, long travel time becomes one of the major reasons for stress.

 - Different City: At times a person ends up getting a better job offer in a location which is not where they are currently staying.
 While the offer may look good on paper (30-50%) increase in salary.
 The candidate needs to consider the following

 Evaluate the overall extra cost that he/she would be incurring by taking this move.
 For e.g., if the candidate’s family cannot move with him/her, than their will be the additional cost of running two houses and the cost of travel which may eat away all the extra money that the person is going to earn.

 The ability of the family to adjust in the new city: Again at times people overestimate the ability of their families to adjust in the new city.
 Without the back-up available from parents and relatives in the home town settling in a new city can be an uphill and a very lonely journey and I have seen candidates quitting their new changing job just because their families could not settle down in new locations.

 To summarize logistics around commute and location are an important factor that will impact your “overall happiness” with the new changing job and should be thoroughly researched.